 April 11, 1976: Apple releases its first computer, the Apple-1.

 Designed and hand-built by Steve Wozniak, the computers are sold wholesale by “Steven” Jobs.
-To finance their manufacturing, Wozniak sells his HP-65 calculator for $500, while Jobs sells his VW van.
-Years later, in 2014, a working Apple-1 will sell at auction for $905,000.
+To finance their manufacturing, Wozniak sells his HP-65 calculator for $500, while Jobs sells his Volkswagen van.

 Apple and Microsoft had a long and storied history together.
 Photo: Fulvio Obregon

-April 4, 1975: Childhood friends Bill Gates and Paul Allen found Microsoft Corporation, a software company destined to become a tech behemoth — and a major Apple frenemy.
+April 4, 1975: Microsoft is founded by childhood friends Bill Gates and Paul Allen.
+The software company destined to become a tech behemoth — and a major Apple frenemy.

 A few years later, Microsoft will break through to the mainstream with Excel and Word, becoming a key developer of Macintosh software.
 Then comes the Windows operating system, looking suspiciously Apple-like.
 After Windows arrives, Microsoft and Apple will embark upon a long-running feud.